OBPMark/OBPMark/README.md

 See Git wiki page for documentation on the software implementations: https://github.com/OBPMark/OBPMark/wiki/

+## Compilation and Usage

+Documentation regarding how to compile and use the software is located in the Git wiki page: https://github.com/OBPMark/OBPMark/wiki/User-Instructions

 # Contributors
 Authors/Chairs:
 - David Steenari, European Space Agency (ESA)